 Auburn University students who successfully complete 27 hours, pass ARCH 1000, General Physics I, Math 1610 Calculus I or Math 1150 Pre-Calculus, Algebra and Trigonometry and achieve a minimum cumulative GPA of 2.80 are eligible to be accepted into Summer Design Studio.
-If all available Summer Design seats are not filled based on the stated criteria, the committee may opt to fill the remaining seats based on academic performance of the applicants.
 Summer Design Studio sequence is divided into two sessions.
 During the first session, each student's work is periodically ranked relative to her/his peers.
-At the end of the first session, students with the highest rank-inclass are accepted into Session Two, subject to available space.
+At the end of the first session, students with the highest rank-in-class are accepted into Session Two, subject to available space.
 Students not accepted may elect to retake the entire sequence of courses during the following Summer Design Session if they meet the admission criteria, or they may elect to change majors.
 The Grade Adjustment Policy may not be used to progress to second year studio.